 Monitor Hiding Places

 Find your loved one’s favorite hiding places.
-These might include drawers, underneath cushions and beds, and in pockets or closets.
-Many dementia patients tend to squirrel away their personal belongings or other people’s possessions in order to keep them “safe."
-Check these hiding places periodically.
+These might include drawers, underneath cushions and furniture, and in pockets or closets.
+Many dementia patients tend to squirrel away their personal belongings or even other people’s possessions in order to keep them “safe.”
+Conduct a sweep of these hiding places periodically.
 Be forewarned that many dementia patients consider garbage cans to be prime hiding spots for things, so it may be wise to check the trash before taking it out or begin securing receptacles in the house.

-Check with your loved one’s doctor if you believe their behavior is interfering with their quality of life or endangering their health.
-Medications such as anti-psychotics and anti-depressants may keep anxiety and compulsions at bay.
+Check with your loved one’s physician if you believe their behavior is interfering with their quality of life or endangering their health.
+Medications such as anti-psychotics and anti-depressants may help keep anxiety and compulsions at bay.